Joezeo/reactive-server/README.md

 This project is a reactive web server template, using webflux + reactive-mongodb as basic framework, a template for efficiently dealing with highly concurrent requests.

-Servers bases on this template from my own have `7000+` throughput under `10000+` concurrency with `1s` response time in average via pressure test by Jmeter.
+Servers bases on this template from my own have `4000+` throughput per second(TPS) under `10000+` concurrency with `1s` response time in average via pressure test by Jmeter.

 ### Usage
 **1. Reactive Http action**